Coryf65/AllAbout_MongoDB/readme.md

 ### Updating Documents

-> Mongo also has an Upsert, update or insert
+> Mongo also uses an Upsert, update or insert

 1. `$set`